lucystevenson/tech515-CICD/README.md

 2. create first job

-    new item > name:lucy-first-project > freestyle prject > ok to get to congigure page for the project > General > add description:testing jenkins > discard old builds > Max # of builds to keep: 5 > Build steps > pick execute shell > uname -a > save at the bottom
+    new item > name:lucy-first-project > freestyle project > ok to get to configure page for the project > General > add description:testing jenkins > discard old builds > Max # of builds to keep: 5 > Build steps > pick execute shell > uname -a > save at the bottom

     ![alt text](image-9.png)